Skip to main content

 Kangaroo Steak

-Lean, gamey red meat from native Australian kangaroo.
-Environmentally sustainable protein with lower fat content than beef.
-Best served medium-rare to maintain tenderness.
-Often marinated and grilled, with flavors of native pepperberry or lemon myrtle.
-Indigenous food gaining mainstream popularity.
+Lean, gamey red meat from native kangaroo.
+It's a sustainable protein with less fat than beef, and best cooked medium-rare so it stays tender.
+It's often marinated and grilled, seasoned with native pepperberry or lemon myrtle.
+An Indigenous food that has been moving into the mainstream.

 Moreton Bay Bugs